Fine-grained Angular Contrastive Learning with Coarse Labels: Experiments

 \subsubsection{Unseen fine sub-classes of seen coarse classes}

 We first evaluate the core use-case of the \ourstaskspace task, namely training on coarse classes $\mathcal{Y}_{coarse}$ and generalizing to fine sub-classes of those classes $\mathcal{Y}_{fine}$ as defined in section \ref{sec:task}.
 We used BREEDS and CIFAR-100 for this evaluation, and the results are reported in Tables \ref{tab:breeds} and \ref{tab:cifar100} respectively.
 As can be seen, \oursspace significantly outperforms the coarse baselines across all datasets, in both the 5-way and the all-way tests (e.g. on BREEDS, by over 10\% on 5-way and over 5\% on all-way).
 Notably, in NONLIVING-26 5-way, our model surpasses even the Fine models.
 Moreover, on BREEDS we observe large gains (over 5\% in 5-way and over 6\% in all-way) over full ImageNet pre-trained self-supervised baselines in all datasets.
 This suggests that even significantly larger and more diverse training data available to those models is not sufficient to bridge the gap of coarse classes supervision which is needed for the \ourstask, and is effectively utilized by \oursspace in good synergy with the self-supervised objective (due to our angular component).
+In the supplementary we explore a 'sub-population shift' variant of this scenario where the sub-classes appearing in training (with the coarse class label only) are non-overlapping with those appearing in the test.